 The process for becoming a Nevada-licensed dietitian has gone online and can be found by clicking here.
-For general information and information about specific types of dietitian licensure, use the links below.
+For information about specific types of dietitian licensure, use the links below.

 I am a licensed dietitian, do I require a business license?

 sole proprietor (e.g., an individual who becomes licensed as a dietitian or

 music therapist and wants to open their own consulting business) or partnership

 must also obtain a State Business License or Certificate of Exemption by

 NOTE: You can conduct your annual State Business

 License renewal at SilverFlume Nevada's Business Portal at https://www.nvsilverflume.gov.

 Verify a Nevada Dietitian